 About This Blog

-This blog is in general for educational purposes in mathematics and for writing down what I've done.
-Not trying to 'show off' something but hope I can help some random people on the Internet or simply myself (when my memory does not go pretty well).
-I guarantee no perfectness of my post but I'll do my best.
+This blog is in general for educational purposes in mathematics and for writing down what I’ve done.
+Not trying to ‘show off’ something but hope I can help some random people on the Internet or simply myself (when my memory fails me).
+I guarantee no perfectness of my post but will do my best.
 If you want to make a reference to my posts or using it for educational purposes, the only price is letting me know (see the email down below).

 The only third-party plugin used in this blog is MathJax.
 I have no idea how to harvest data from MathJax.
-The only way that I can collect data is through Google Search Console, and the data is on Google's search page.
-I'm honest.
-If people think it is not OK then I will remove it.
-Other than this I have no method to know the popularity of my blog posts.
-(No, I have no idea which links you click on my site and I have no idea how long you stay or when you visit.
-Maybe I'm not smart enough.)
+The only source of data is Google Search Console, where I navigate how my page perform on Google search.
+I am honest.
+If people think it is not OK then I will stop it.
+Other than that, no, I have no idea which links you click on my site and I have no idea how long you stay or when you visit.
+Maybe I’m not smart enough.

-Anyway, I'm not an IT guy or a geek (I prefer calling myself ageek, a- for asocial), the only thing I can ensure is your reading experience.
+Anyway, I am not an IT guy or a geek (I prefer calling myself ageek, a- for asocial), the only thing I can ensure is your reading experience.
 I hope the reader can calm down and focus until finish reading.
-I hope the reading can solve the reader's problem or let him or her have a good time in mathematics.
+I hope the reading can solve the reader’s problem or let him or her have a good time in mathematics.
 And you will never see me here as an activist or purist, urging you to do something or cut yourself out of something for some big reasons, like boycotting stuff.
 Although it may be good under certain circumstances, I know you must be very tired of this and the five lemma is not a political matter.
 Besides, there will not be content related to competitive maths.
 I never get the point of competition.
-I don't like to play video games competitively.
-And I don't think I will ever be an athlete.
+I prefer not to play video games competitively.
+And the chance for me to ever be an athlete is practically zero.